My work is about disrupting, questioning, listening.

 Each piece of work I have made is individual and embellishes a visual commentary that poses questions.
 They are unique, raw, real.
 They are about finding a voice, and that is the power of art.

-Having recently moved to Mallorca from Swansea my practice is influenced by the thriving art scene and has been largely impacted by the street artists and their narratives of social commentary and activism.
+I am now based in Mallorca but originally from Wales.
+Since moving to Mallorca my work has been largely impacted by the street artists and narratives of social commentary using photography and graffiti.